Landscape Lighting for Your Home: Enhance Beauty, Security & Curb Appeal

 4. Tie It All Together!

-Just as houses are different from one another with their architecture and building makeup so is true with the landscapes around them.
-Whether it’s 100 year old Oak tree, fish pond, stone retaining wall, or a Japanese Maple you planted when you first moved in—landscapes present great lighting opportunities as they mature.
+Just as houses differ from one another in their architecture and construction, so do the landscapes around them.
+Whether it’s 100 a 100-year-old Oak tree, a fish pond, a stone retaining wall, or a Japanese Maple you planted when you first moved in, landscapes present great lighting opportunities as they mature.
 In this final part of designing your landscape lighting, we seek to connect your landscape with your home.

-By providing this systematic lighting, we can tie in your landscaping to your home so it can be appreciated at all times of the day, and the night!
-Whether it be for increased sense of security or adding curb appeal, you can’t go wrong with adding a touch of landscape lighting to your home.
+By providing this systematic lighting, we can tie in your landscaping to your home so it can be appreciated at all times of the day and night!
+Whether it be for an increased sense of security or adding curb appeal, you can’t go wrong with adding a touch of landscape lighting for your home.
 Check out pictures from a few recent projects here!

 Published By: Anthony Campbell II